StevenClontz/vsSMB3/README.md

 Most levels leave Clear Panels with an "M" or "L" to mark the player who defeated it.
-The player who had a bigger impact on the world map gets credit for beating the world, and the player who beats the most world wins.
+The player who had a bigger impact on the world map gets credit for beating the world, and the player who beats the most worlds wins.

 ![World 1][world_1]